Narcissistic Projection: Know It & Handle It (With Examples)

 Photo by Liza Summer, Pexels

-By the way, “projection” in psychology is the belief or assumption that other people have similar thoughts and experiences as oneself.
+In psychology, “projection” refers to the belief or assumption that other people have similar thoughts, attitudes, or experiences as oneself.

 So, when narcissists feel threatened or insecure, they tend to say, often unconsciously, that you have those of their negative qualities, emotions, or actions, making it seem as if you are the one at fault.